coderamen666/srd-v3.5-md/psionics/psionic-powers-g-p.md

 the terrain.
 This power cannot create life (including vegetation), nor can it create construction (such as buildings, roads, wells, dungeons, and so forth).
 You must add these details in some other fashion if you desire.
-You can't create lingering psionic effects with this power; you have to add those separately, if desired.
-Similarly, you can't create a demiplane out of esoteric material, such as silver or uranium; you're limited to stone and dirt.
-You can't manipulate the time trait on your demiplane; its time trait is as the Material Plane.
+You can’t create lingering psionic effects with this power; you have to add those separately, if desired.
+Similarly, you can’t create a demiplane out of esoteric material, such as silver or uranium; you’re limited to stone and dirt.
+You can’t manipulate the time trait on your demiplane; its time trait is as the Material Plane.
 Once your demiplane reaches 180 feet in radius, you can manifest this power again to gradually add another 180 feet of radius to it, and so on.